Dibyajyotikabi/cmdu-wordpress-plugin/README.md

 The plugin will prevent the modified date from being updated based on the per-post setting if the global setting is enabled.

-## License

-The Conditional Modified Date Update (CMDU) plugin is a premium WordPress plugin developed by Dibyajyoti Kabi.
-It is released under the GNU General Public License v2.0 or later.

-To use the plugin, you must purchase a valid license key from the official website.
-Each license key is valid for a single website and provides access to plugin updates and support for one year.

-Please note that distributing or sharing the plugin without a valid license is strictly prohibited.
+## Limited Time Free Offer

+For a limited time, we are offering the Conditional Modified Date Update (CMDU) plugin for free!
+Take advantage of this opportunity to gain control over your post modified dates without any cost.

+Please note that this free offer is subject to change and may be discontinued at any time.
+We reserve the right to modify the terms of this offer or revert to a paid licensing model in the future.

 ## Support

 If you encounter any issues or have questions about the plugin, please visit our support page at https://dibyajyotikabi.com/support.
 Our dedicated support team is ready to assist you and provide timely solutions.

-Before reaching out for support, please ensure that you have a valid license key and have thoroughly reviewed the plugin documentation and frequently asked questions.
+Before reaching out for support, please ensure that you have thoroughly reviewed the plugin documentation and frequently asked questions.

 ## Changelog